Skip to main content

 📐 Design and architecture

-The Former City Hall stands imposingly in front of the Padang, the large open field in Singapore’s civic centre that Sir Stamford Raffles ordered to be included in the Town Plan.
-When designing the building, Municipal Architects F. D. Meadows and Alexander Gordon cleverly exploited its prestigious location by creating a front that is both stately and colossal.
+The Former City Hall stands prominently in front of the Padang, the expansive field in Singapore’s civic district that was originally designated by Sir Stamford Raffles in the Town Plan.
+Municipal Architects F. D. Meadows and Alexander Gordon took full advantage of its prestigious location, designing a façade that is both imposing and grand.

 🕖 Opening hours